 (c) Every person who incites any riot in the state prison or a county jail that results in serious bodily injury, shall be punished by either imprisonment in a county jail for not more than one year, or imprisonment pursuant to subdivision (h) of Section 1170.

-To commit this crime, the defendant himself does not actually need to engage in rioting or violence.
-Urging others to do so is sufficient.
 Nor is it necessary that the “incitement” actually causes these other people to riot, commit violence or burn or destroy.
-All that’s necessary is that the accused was trying to instigate these things.
+All that is necessary is that you were trying to instigate these things.
 1 2

 - At a May Day rally, as a police line tries to hold back an angry crowd, Stewart yells to the crowd “If you have a rock, throw it at those pigs”